 Seven ports in the running for the ESPO Award 2022

 Seven ports have submitted a project for the ESPO Award 2022.
-Port of Tallinn (Estonia), Port of Turku (Finland), Central Adriatic Ports Authority (Italy-Croatia), Port Network Authority of the Central-Northern Tyrrhenian Sea - Port of Civitavecchia (Italy), Ports of Stockholm (Sweden), Port Authority of Barcelona (Spain) and Port Authority of Ceuta (Spain), in alphabetical order by country, are all in the running for this year’s Award.
+Port of Tallinn (Estonia), Port of Turku (Finland), Ports of Ancona, Ravenna, Venice, Trieste, Rijeka, Zadar, Split And Dubrovnik (Italy-Croatia), Port Network Authority of the Central-Northern Tyrrhenian Sea - Port of Civitavecchia (Italy), Ports of Stockholm (Sweden), Port Authority of Barcelona (Spain) and Port Authority of Ceuta (Spain), in alphabetical order by country, are all in the running for this year’s Award.

 The theme of this 14th edition of the ESPO Award on Social Integration of Ports focuses on the “Role of maritime passenger transport in enhancing the city connectivity and bringing added value to the local community”.